brnold/eFlexChallenge/README.md

 # Useful ember.js, node.js and MongoDB example

 This is an webapplication written in ember.js that uses node.js and MongoDB for the backend.
+I used the ZURB foundation for the CSS.

 The user will enter his/her first and last name and date of birth and this will be commited to a database (MongoDB).
 The application will also provide a means to retreive the information from the database